ggrieff/emory-secrets-mgr/workshop/content/SecretsMgr/task4/_index.md

 {{% img "Rotation.png" "Credentials" %}}

 Upon return to the secret details page you should see that rotation is enabling.
+It is launcing a Cloudformation stack to provision the required resources, including the AWS Lambda function that will preform the rotation.

 {{% img "Enabling.png" "Credentials" %}}

+{{% notice info %}}
+You can browse to the [AWS Cloudformation Console]() and monitor the progress if you wish.
+{{% /notice %}}

+While we are not going to actually rotate the credentials, take a few minutes to go to the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home#/functions)